mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/closures.md

 export default WatchCount
 ```

 Solve the stale closure so that this component logs the updated value of count.
+The article provides one solution but there are others.
+Stretch challenge, understanding the concept of closure, find a different solution!